Crowns are a useful tool in restorative dentistry for a variety of reasons:

 All dental restorations must be replaced eventually, but (depending on their quality and the care you give them) your crowns can last between seven and 40 years.
 Longevity, and aesthetics, of PFMs depend on the dentist and lab tech.
 Dr. Fondriest uses a true ceramic artist for his PFM crowns.
 The caliber of a PFM depends on the materials used to make it.
 The PFMs that Dr. Fondriest and his chosen lab produce are made of 14+ carat gold and high-quality porcelain.

-Dr. Fondriest’s crowns are a better option than crowns made with base metal and mid-quality porcelain for several reasons:
+PFM crowns made with gold are a better option than crowns made with base metal alloys for several reasons

 - The porcelain is more transparent and natural looking